julyskies/brille/.github/README.md

 - `BRILLE_JPEG_QUALITY` (`int`) - controls output quality for JPEG images, should be a number from 0 (low quality) to 100 (highest quality).
 Highest quality is used by default.

+- `BRILLE_THREADS` (`int`) - controls the number of threads used when performing image processing.
+By default `runtime.NumCPU()` value is used, and provided number should be less or equal to that value.

 ### Contributing

 Please check [contributing rules](CONTRIBUTING.md).